The Basics: Overview

 Take these steps to lower your blood pressure:

-- Get active.
-Aim for 2 hours and 30 minutes a week of moderate aerobic activity.
+- Get active — aim for 150 minutes a week of moderate aerobic activity.
+Use this resource to get more physical activity.

 Small changes can add up.
 For example, losing just 10 pounds can help lower your blood pressure.